juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 ## Testing Your Server

 The generated server provides multiple ways to test your functions.
 The web interface offers immediate visual feedback and is perfect for manual testing and demonstrations.
-The MCP client allows programmatic testing and integration with other tools.
+The intelligent test client provides natural language interaction and is ideal for conversational testing and exploration.
 You can also import and use your functions directly in Python scripts for automated testing.

-### Using the MCP Client
+### Using the Test Client

-The builder automatically generates an MCP client that uses the `smolagents` library to interact with your server.
-This client demonstrates how to programmatically interact with your server and provides examples of the types of requests you can make.
+The builder automatically generates an intelligent test client that uses the `smolagents` library to interact with your server.
+This test client provides natural language interaction, allowing you to test your functions through conversational requests.

 #### What is smolagents?